Learn how your brain is wired for love in this compelling book from Stan Tatkin PsyD.

 - logical thought and making sense of difficult situations

-- all higher functions of the brain including complex negotiating and reasoning
+- all higher functions of the brain, including complex negotiating and reasoning

-- fight friendly- say something reparative or friendly within a fight e.g. “I love you, honey”
+- fight friendly- say something reparative or friendly within a fight, e.g., “I love you, honey”

 - face your partner directly and make good eye contact while fighting

-- avoid asking questions but make quick statements that help release tension between you e.g. “honey, let’s grab a bite to eat and come back to this later”
+- avoid asking questions, but make quick statements that help release tension between you e.g., “Honey, let’s grab a bite to eat and come back to this later”

-- repair your fights quickly to reduce the creation of bad memories that get stored in long term memory
+- repair your fights quickly to reduce the creation of bad memories that get stored in long-term memory

-If you need help with your relationship, contact Clinton Power + Associates on (02) 8968 9323 to discuss your situation and find out how we can help.
+If you need help with your relationship, contact Clinton Power at (02) 8968 9323 to discuss your situation and find out how he can help.